johncook1979/How-to-easily-align-your-WooCommerce-shop-page-products/README.md

-# How-to-easily-align-your-WooCommerce-shop-page-products
-#How to easily align your WooCommerce shop page products
+# How to easily align your WooCommerce shop page products